Skip to main content

 Some landlords are more flexible than others.

-For example, your landlord could agree that the tenancy can end part way through a rental period, or they might insist that you pay rent until the end of your tenancy period instead.
+For example, your landlord could agree that the tenancy can end early, or they might say that you have to pay rent until the end of your tenancy period.

 The more notice you give, the more flexible landlords should be.